nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 If you made a mistake and want to delete a prescription record you may do so by using this command along with a specific Prescription ID.

+> :information_source: Note:
+> * Users will not be able to delete a prescription if deleting the prescription will lead to stock quantity exceeding the maximum quantity.

 Format: `deleteprescription i/PRESCRIPTION_ID`